antrea-io/antrea/docs/getting-started.md

 you can install it following the instructions at:
 [Installing Open vSwitch](https://docs.openvswitch.org/en/latest/intro/install).

+Some experimental features disabled by default may have additional requirements, please refer to the [Feature Gates documentation](feature-gates.md) to determine whether it applies to you.

 Antrea will work out-of-the-box on most popular Operating Systems.
 Known issues encountered when running Antrea on specific OSes are documented [here](os-issues.md).